[AWS] Quickly create auto-scaling using AWS CLI!

 • VPC subnets are "subnet-aaaaaaaa" and "subnet-bbbbbbbb"

-The VPC settings are somehow confusingly separated by commas, but that's just how it is, so you just have to remember it .
+The VPC settings are a bit complicated because they're separated by commas for some reason, but that's just how it is, so you'll have to memorize it.

 Also, since we have selected two availability zones this time, the initial two machines should be housed in different availability zones